klarna/on-demand-for-digital-goods-docs/integration.md

-data-locale | The locale in which the form should be presented. data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price. data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217). data-order-reference | This attribute is valid only for successful purchase forms and denotes the purchase's order reference (useful when the form is re-rendered after a successful purchase).
-This will allow the user to do a post-purchase payment method change.
+data-locale | The locale in which the form should be presented. data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price. data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217).